wp-plugins/responsive-column-widgets/readme.txt

 * **Works in Posts/Pages** - with the shortcode, you can embed the responsive widgets in post and pages.
 * **PHP code and Shortcode** - use them to display the widgtes in theme template or in posts/pages.
 * **Default Sidebars Integration** - The sidebars defined by your theme also can be displayed in columns.
+* **Auto Insert Widget Box** - The widget box can be embedded automatically without the shortcode.
 * and [more](http://wordpress.org/extend/plugins/responsive-column-widgets/other_notes/).

 == Installation ==